 A sister program took me to NYC to delve into the functions of the financial world.
 Housed at NYU, I was frequently on the floor of the commodities exchange, watching the clanging of the bell at the NYSE and hearing lectures from prominent members of the financial world.
 It was here that I met my friend Mark Cambisios from Kidder Peabody.

 Mark was responsible for training stockbrokers.
 His former life as a high school math teacher lent itself to his ease in front of groups and gave him a quick understanding of finances.
-We became casual business acquaintances and loosely kept in touch after I returned to Villanova
+We became casual business acquaintances and loosely kept in touch after I returned to Villanova.

 After the stock market crash of October 1987 - Black Monday, I invited Mark down from New York to give a lecture on why it happened.
 As a resident assistant, part of my job, besides enforcing underage drinking in the dorm (boo!) was to provide some programs to students.
 He took the train back home after the lecture and a few drinks with me and a fellow RA who challenged him on various issues in society.
 Mark's responses were my first clues to more about him than just professionally.